-Posted: August 8, 2019 by Sarah O'Sullivan, Connections Pastor
+Posted: August 8, 2019 by Sarah O'Sullivan, Executive Pastor

 I have a t-shirt that says “Ain’t no people like my people.”
 SO TRUE!
 My people, my friends, my sounding boards, at times my guardrail.
 They love and support me well.
 They know I have a hard time asking for help so instead, they offer it and sometimes, they just tell me they are helping me, even if I say no. They know me well.